rdsea/bigdataplatforms/faq.md

 Cloud computing is an important background as our big data platforms rely on cloud technologies (not necessarily requires specific cloud providers).
 If you dont know cloud computing, it will be difficult to finish the course.

+### Can I learn the course without knowing advanced databases and data management ?

+Many parts of the data platforms are built based on a depth knowledge about databases and data management.
+Thus, it is crucial that you have a strong background on databases and data management.
+Especially, due to the introduction of new courses and prerequisites for data management (such as in Aalto, from 2024: https://www.aalto.fi/en/programmes/masters-programme-in-computer-communication-and-information-sciences/curriculum-2024-2026 ), we will not cover basic data models and management any more.

 ### Which are the key backgrounds for being successful in this course?

-This course is an advanced one in the core computer science study thus key backgrounds from computer science are
+This course is an advanced one in the core computer science study thus key backgrounds from computer science are:

 * Distributed systems, especially consistency, replication, and distributed computing infrastructures (with cloud computing models)
 * Basic databases and data modeling
 * Programming in distributed systems (e.g., develop web services, concurrent programs)